mindovermiles262/jekyll-blog/_posts/2018-02-05-setting-up-webhooks.md

 ```

-Save and exit, then start the server with `ruby server.rb`.
+Save and exit, then start the server with `ruby server.rb -o 0.0.0.0 -p 6789` specifying the host (`-o`) and the port (`-p`).
 If you receive a warning about Sinatra not being installed, install it with `gem install sinatra`

-Now open your web browser and go to `http://localhost:4567/testing` and you should see a message, "Sinatra Server Listening."
+Now open your web browser and go to `http://localhost:6789/testing` and you should see a message, "Sinatra Server Listening."
 You should also see the same message in your terminal.
 Our web server is now working and listening!

 Now that our server is running we can configure it to listen for the webhooks.
 Let's create a new route on the server for this purpose: